kubernetes-sigs/gateway-api/site-src/guides/listener-set.md

 ## Examples

 The following example shows a `Gateway` with an HTTP listener and two child HTTPS `ListenerSets` with unique hostnames and certificates.
-Only `ListenerSets` from the same namespace of the `Gateway` will be accepted:
+Only `ListenerSets` in namespaces that have the `belongs: shared-gateway` label will be accepted :

 ```yaml
 {% include 'standard/listenerset/listenerset.yaml' %}